 - The film is set in Victorian-era London

-- The film uses dialogue from the book (beyond clichés like “Bah, humbug,” and “God bless us, every one”)
+- The film makes heavy use of text from the book (beyond clichés like “Bah, humbug,” and “God bless us, every one”)

 And before we get into the rankings, it’s probably worth nothing that even the least faithful film in this list still references most of the scenes in the book.
-If we look at the average maximum paragraph score per scene, we see that apart from a few major dips (more on that later), every scene is represented pretty well across these films.
+If we look at the average maximum paragraph score per scene, we see that apart from a few major dips (more on that later), most scenes are represented across these films.

-The 7 classic A Christmas Carol film adaptations, from least faithful to most
+14 A Christmas Carol movies, from least faithful to most

 As I said earlier, I graded each of these films on every paragraph of the source material.
 This means that every film has a score per scene in the novella: the average of the paragraph scores within that scene.
 If the film directly references every paragraph in the scene, it gets a scene score of “1.”